US STOCKS-Nasdaq retreats as technology stocks lose favor

 By Sinéad Carew

-NEW YORK, Nov 10 (Reuters) - The Nasdaq closed lower on Tuesday as investors sold off technology stocks that benefited from virus lockdowns and favored the sectors that suffered most during the pandemic on optimism that a COVID-19 vaccine would turn around the economy.
+NEW YORK, Nov 10 (Reuters) - The Nasdaq closed 1.4% lower and the S&P dipped slightly on Tuesday as investors sold off technology stocks that benefited from virus lockdowns, favoring sectors that have suffered most during the pandemic instead on hopes a COVID-19 vaccine will turn the economy around.

-The heavyweight technology .SPLRCT consumer discretionary sectors .SPLRCD and communication services .SPLRCL languished on Tuesday while investors favored small caps and economically sensitive energy .SPNY and industrials .SPLRCI sectors as well as value stocks in consumer staples .SPLRCS.
+The heavyweight technology .SPLRCT and consumer discretionary sectors .SPLRCD fell sharply and communication services .SPLRCL languished while investors favored small caps and economically sensitive energy .SPNY and industrials .SPLRCI sectors as well as value stocks in consumer staples .SPLRCS.

-The main U.S. indexes had hit intraday peaks on Monday after Pfizer Inc PFE.N said a vaccine it is developing with German partner BioNTech SE BNTX.O was 90% effective against COVID-19.
+The main U.S. indexes had hit intraday peaks on Monday after Pfizer Inc PFE.N said a vaccine it is developing with German partner BioNTech SE 22UAy.DE was 90% effective against COVID-19.

 "It's the reopening trade.
 To the extent the economy can reopen sooner rather than later the stay-at-home stocks won't be as valuable," said Jim Paulsen, chief investment strategist at The Leuthold Group in Minneapolis.

-Amazon.com Inc AMZN.O, Facebook Inc FB.O and Microsoft MSFT.O, which have boomed during this year's work-from-home trend and powered Wall Street to new highs, extended Monday's losses and weighed on the tech-heavy Nasdaq during the session.
+Amazon.com Inc AMZN.O, which finished down 3.5%, Facebook Inc FB.O, off 2.3%, and Microsoft MSFT.O, which fell 3.4%, extended Monday's losses and weighed heavily on the tech-laden Nasdaq throughout the session.
+The stocks have boomed during the virus induced work-from-home trend.

-After hitting a record in Monday's session, the Philadelphia Semiconductor Index .SOX underperformed sharply on Tuesday with Nvidia NVDA.O and Xilinx XLNX.O falling hard.
+After hitting a record in Monday's session, the Philadelphia Semiconductor Index .SOX underperformed sharply on Tuesday, finishing down 3%, with Nvidia NVDA.O, Advanced Micro Devices AMD.O and Xilinx XLNX.O all falling more than 6%.

-And the S&P's value stock index .IVX, which tends to outperform coming out of a recession, was well ahead of the less economically sensitive growth index .IGX on Tuesday.
+And the S&P's value stock index .IVX, which tends to outperform coming out of a recession, gained 1.3% on Tuesday compared with a 1.15 decline for the less economically sensitive growth index .IGX.

 "Everybody's coming out of the woodwork saying the same thing that now is the time to be buying value" and selling technology said Robert Pavlik, senior portfolio manager at Dakota Wealth in Fairfield, Connecticut.